sithid/codeyou-devops-aws-homework-assignment-6-cicd-advanced/README.md

    **Step 5: Docker Image Build and Push**
    - Build the Docker image for the Ruby application.
    - Push the image to a Docker registry (e.g., Docker Hub).
+   - Requimrenets for your `Dockerfile` are below:

-     **Step-by-Step Instructions for Building the Docker Image**:
+     **Requirements for Building the Docker Image**:
      1. Create a `Dockerfile` in the project root directory.
      2. Use a Ruby base image appropriate for the app's requirements.
         - **Hint**: Look through dockerhub for a ruby image to use as your base, likely best to stick to popular images or official/verified images.
      2. Setup a workspace inside the container where your app will live.
      3. Copy the necessary files into the container
-     4. Install app your dependencies.
+     4. Install your application dependencies.
         - **Hint**: In ruby dependencies are known as Gems and typically are defined in a `Gemfile`.
 This is the equivalent of `package.json` for NodeJS style apps, `requirements.txt` for python apps, nuget package references in `.csproj` files for .NET, and so on.
         - **Hint**: You'll notice that if you try to run the app then there are two packages missing, namely `rackup` and `puma`.
 Resolve these missing dependencies.
      4. Expose the port the app will run on (e.g., `4567` for Sinatra).